Limit Theorems for Empirical Density of Greatest Common Divisors

 Since the law of large numbers result is well-known, it is natural to study the fluctuations, i.e. central limit theorem and the probabilities of rare events, i.e. large deviations.
-The central limit theorem was recently obtained in Fern\'{a}ndez and Fern\'{a}ndez \cite{FernandezI} and we will provide the sharp rate of convergence to normal distribution.
-The large deviations result is the main contribution of this paper and the proofs are considerably more involved.
+The central limit theorem was recently obtained in Fern\'{a}ndez and Fern\'{a}ndez \cite{FernandezI} and the possibility of the rate of convergence to normality was also mentioned there.
+We will provide the rate of convergence to normal distribution.
+The main contribution of our paper is the large deviations result and the proofs are considerably more involved.

 For the readers who are interested in the probabilistic methods in number theory, we refer to the books by Elliott \cite{Elliott} and Tenenbaum \cite{Tenenbaum}.